What Is +EV Betting?

 | Variance | High (short-term swings) | Low (guaranteed per event) |

-Building a +EV Detection Tool
+Building an Expected Value Detection Tool

-Example: Find +EV Bets (TypeScript)
+Example: Find Value Bets (TypeScript)

 import SharpAPI from '@sharp-api/sdk'